 Thompson fell ill late in the week but recovered enough to be active for the third game in a row.
 In the previous two weeks, his workload was capped en route to six carries for 26 yards and six receptions (on 10 targets) for 33 yards.
 It's difficult to project much more production behind No. 1 back Adrian Peterson.

-Thompson (illness) is expected to play Sunday, John Keim of ESPN.com reports.
+Thompson (illness) , who is listed as questionable for Sunday's game against the Jaguars, is expected to play, John Keim of ESPN.com reports.

-While fantasy owners would be wise to check Thompson's status prior to Sunday's 1:00 p.m.
-EST kickoff, it appears as if the veteran running back will be cleared to play against Jacksonville.
+While fantasy owners would be wise to check Thompson's status prior to Sunday's 1 p.m.
+EST kickoff, it appears as if the veteran running back has made enough progress in his recovery from the illness to suit up.
 Thompson has just 59 total yards in the two games since returning from a rib injury that kept him out of four contests.